Home » Becky Blanton

 My heroes are Irena Sendler, a 97-year-old Polish woman who saved 2,500 Jewish children from certain death in the Warsaw ghetto during World War II, but lost the Nobel peace Prize to Al Gore, a “wealthy American liberal who made a movie containing egregious scientific falsehoods,” about global warming.

-I also admire Steven Speilburg; Thomas Jeffersonn; Benjamin Franklin and Albert Einstein.
+I also admire Steven Spielberg; Thomas Jefferson; Benjamin Franklin and Albert Einstein.

 Sleeping in two extra hours and then spending an extra hour at the gym makes me smile on Saturday mornings.
 I prefer buttermilk pancakes with real maple syrup and a side of bacon – limp, not crisp.